kyledebry/CRDFormatter/README.md

 - Column A, which is the time of day the event occurred, taken from GPS.
 In this example, all of the events occurred near 12:30pm (and 2.019 seconds).
 - Column B, which goves the date (DDMMYY).
 In this case, it is 17 Sept 2015.
 - Columns C, D, and E give error information (in this case everything is fine).

 However, this is difficult to read, and almost impossible to analyze in its current form.
 That's where CRDFormatter comes in.

 ### Using the program:
+The program is very simple to use, and there is no user input required other than choosing the correct EQUIP file.

+1. Download [CRDFormatter.jar](https://github.com/kyledebry/CRDFormatter/blob/master/CRDFormatter.jar?raw=true) and double-click to run the program.
+2. A dialog opens asking you to choose an EQUIP text file to format.
+Navigate to the location of the desired file on your system.
+3. Select the EQUIP file, and click `Format EQUIP File`.
+![CRDFormatter file selection dialog][file-select]

+[file-select]: https://raw.githubusercontent.com/kyledebry/CRDFormatter/master/Select%20File.PNG "CRDFormatter file selection dialog"